shivangi-codes/Predictive-Maintenance/README.md

             Predictive maintenance documentation

 Problem Statement:
-           	In the digital age, optimizing maintenance schedules is crucial for enhancing production efficiency in industries.
+           	In the digital age, optimizing maintenance schedules is crucial for enhancing industry production efficiency.
 Predictive maintenance leverages data to create smarter, more digitized facilities, reducing downtime and increasing productivity.
 The challenge is to predict machine failures using a dataset of 10,000 observations that include variables such as product type, air temperature, process temperature, rotational speed, torque, tool wear, and various failure modes (machine failure, TWF, HDF, PWF, OSF, RNF).
 Accurate predictions will enable proactive maintenance strategies, minimizing disruptions and improving operational performance.
 Steps to follow in the project:
 1. EDA